 What we don’t: Not bright enough for fast and dark night rides.

-Not surprisingly, the Swift 300’s lower output limits its appeal for navigating in pitch black on or off road.
-As such, we wouldn’t recommend using it as a sole light source for serious nighttime riders.
+Not surprisingly, the Swift 300’s lower output limits its appeal for navigating in pitch black on or off-road.
+As such, we wouldn’t recommend using it as your sole light source for serious nighttime riding.
 Where it excels is for those “just in case” scenarios when you’re running late, and it’s also a viable option for bikepacking or touring trips.
 For a similar design but with a little extra power, check out the 200-lumen-stronger Swift 500 for only $10 more.

 See the NiteRider Swift 300